hermangroup/docs/wallets/dashcore/cmd-rpc.rst

 abandontransaction "txid"
   Mark in-wallet transaction <txid> as abandoned.
 This will mark this transaction and all its in-wallet descendants as abandoned which will allow for their inputs to be respent. addmultisigaddress nrequired ["key",...] ( "account" ) Add a nrequired-to-sign multisignature address to the wallet.
-Each key is a Dash address or hex-encoded public key.
+Each key is a Historia address or hex-encoded public key.
 If 'account' is specified (DEPRECATED), assign address to that account. backupwallet "destination"
   Safely copies current wallet file to destination, which can be a directory or a path with filename. dumphdinfo